spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/50-reverse-proxy.md

 You can configure a reverse proxy for Palette VerteX.
 The reverse proxy can be used by host clusters deployed in a private network.
 Host clusters deployed in a private network are not accessible from the public internet or by users in different networks.
 You can use a reverse proxy to access the cluster's Kubernetes API server from a different network.

-When you provide a custom reverse proxy server, clusters that use the [Spectro Proxy pack](/integrations/frp) will use the reverse proxy server address in the kubeconfig file.
+When you configure reverse proxy server for Palette VerteX, clusters that use the [Spectro Proxy pack](/integrations/frp) will use the reverse proxy server address in the kubeconfig file.
 Clusters not using the Spectro Proxy pack will use the default cluster address in the kubeconfig file.

-You can deploy and maintain your own Spectro Proxy server.
-The Spectro Proxy server is designed to be deployed in a Kubernetes cluster.
-Use the instructions below to deploy a Spectro Proxy server.
+Use the following steps to configure a reverse proxy server for Palette VerteX.

 # Prerequisites